-At the outset of the Covid-19 pandemic, Ryanair and its union partners negotiated agreements to protect crew jobs via temporary pay cuts which were to be gradually restored from 2022 to 2025.
-In fiscal year 2023, Ryanair Group airlines concluded agreements with their people and unions, in the majority of countries, which accelerated pay restoration with pay fully restored in December 2022.
-Further negotiations have taken place through fiscal year 2024 with agreements now in place in all major markets to 2026 or 2027 with set annual pay increases.
-Whilst these agreements set pay and conditions for the coming years, high inflation in the general economy, a global recession and a shift in market conditions could lead to unrealistic expectations by trade unions and excessive pay demands that could lead to labor unrest.
+Ryanair and its union partners have negotiated multiple CLAs since 2017.
+Initial agreements were reached in 2018-2019 following the decision to recognize trade unions for collective bargaining.
+During the Covid-19 pandemic, the Company negotiated emergency job protection agreements with unions for temporary pay cuts to avoid job losses.
+Pay under these emergency agreements was originally due to be restored from 2022 to 2025, however Ryanair concluded agreements with the majority of unions in 2022 which accelerated pay restoration with pay fully restored by December 2022.
+Since then, the Company has reached long term agreements (typically lasting 3 to 5 years) with pilots and cabin crew in all major markets that sets pay scales and protects the Company's high people productivity model.
+No agreements expired in FY25, however whilst these agreements set pay and conditions for the coming years, high inflation in the general economy, a global recession and a shift in market conditions could lead to unrealistic expectations by trade unions and excessive pay demands that could lead to labor unrest.